Bernstein slashes price target on Canopy Growth Corporation [CGC] – find out why.

 Bernstein have made an estimate for Canopy Growth Corporation shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on April 04, 2023.

-Canopy Growth Corporation [CGC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.17.
-With this latest performance, CGC shares gained by 5.01% in over the last four-week period, additionally plugging by 13.75% over the last 6 months – not to mention a drop of -83.40% in the past year of trading.
+Canopy Growth Corporation [CGC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.97.
+With this latest performance, CGC shares dropped by -3.16% in over the last four-week period, additionally plugging by 5.09% over the last 6 months – not to mention a drop of -84.25% in the past year of trading.

 Canopy Growth Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 2.07 and a Current Ratio set at 2.52.

-With the latest financial reports released by the company, Canopy Growth Corporation posted -4.03/share EPS, while the average EPS was predicted by analysts to be reported at -1.73/share.
-When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -132.90%.
+With the latest financial reports released by the company, Canopy Growth Corporation posted -4.01/share EPS, while the average EPS was predicted by analysts to be reported at -1.72/share.
+When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -133.10%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for CGC.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Canopy Growth Corporation go to 13.28%.

 The top three institutional holders of CGC stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2815%.
 BLACKROCK INC., holding 1.03 billion shares of the stock with an approximate value of $176.59 billion in CGC stocks shares; and BERKSHIRE HATHAWAY INC, currently with $156.75 billion in CGC stock with ownership which is approximately 5.8325%.